 The 11-week course is offered three times per year on the edX platform.
 Visit the course page to learn more and register.

 This course is part of the J-PAL/MITx MicroMasters program in Data, Economics, and Development Policy, a rigorous academic program that combines online coursework with in-person exams to earn a MicroMasters credential.
 The courses cover topics in economics, econometrics, development, and policy and can be taken individually without enrolling in the full program or taking the exams.
 Learn more about MicroMasters program or visit the MicroMasters portal to register.

 J-PAL 350x: Measuring Health Outcomes in Field Surveys

-This eight-week edX course focuses on the fundamentals of field-based health research with an emphasis on measuring health outcomes in low resource settings.
+This self-paced edX course focuses on the fundamentals of field-based health research with an emphasis on measuring health outcomes in low resource settings.
 The course showcases real world examples from research studies by J-PAL affiliated professors in India and Kenya to provide practical insights about study design, measurement of health outcomes and data collection, as well as common challenges and constraints in implementing health surveys in the field.
 The course covers topics such as:

 - Measuring individual and population health